 Variable life insurance

-This is the riskiest – and most complex – type of life insurance available today.
+Variable universal life insurance is generally the riskiest and most complex type of life insurance available.
 With this type of policy, the money that goes into the cash value of the policy is invested in a portfolio of mutual fund sub-accounts that invest in stocks, bonds, real estate and commodities.
 It is possible to lose money in this type of policy when the stock and bond markets perform poorly.
 It is also possible to get a higher rate of return with this type of policy than with any other type of policy.
 Because these policies have the greatest risk, you may want to consult with a financial advisor to understand if this type of coverage is right for you.

 Final expense life insurance

-This is a specific type of whole life insurance policy that is designed exclusively to pay for end of life expenses like funeral and burial expenses.
-No medical underwriting is required for this type of policy, but coverage can be very expensive in many cases.
+Final expense life insurance is a specific type of permanent life insurance policy that is designed exclusively to pay for end of life expenses like funeral and burial expenses.
+No medical underwriting is required for this type of policy, but coverage can be expensive in many cases.